English consists of reading, writing, spoken language, handwriting, phonics, spelling, vocabulary, punctuation and grammar.

 We are determined that every pupil will learn to write fluently and instinctively, enabling them to flourish in all aspects of the school curriculum.

-You can find full descriptions of our phonics, reading, and writing curriculum intent, implementation and impact in the Quality in Education (QED) documents below.
+You can find full descriptions of our phonics, reading, and writing curriculum intent, implementation and impact in the Quality of Education (QED) documents below.